ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

 - Guide for Parents and Advocates on the Right to Special Education in Pennsylvania

-- What Can a Parent Do If A Child Has a Health Condition that Requires Support or Services in School
+- What Can a Parent Do If A Child Has a Health Condition that Requires Accommodations in School: Materials to request a 504 Plan

 6. Early Childhood Education